infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 ### In the global manifest, you have a key called “customBlocksName”: “eightshift-block”, can I change this to my-project-name-block?

 You can, but you shouldn't.
-We use this key to provide the css selector on all our custom block in the block editor.
+We use this key to provide the CSS selectors on all our custom blocks in the block editor.
 Additional styles are added to this selector for the wrapper to work on full width and remove some of the native block editor styles.

-So don't remove this.
+So don't remove or change this 😅 .